openstax/tutor-js/test-integration/helpers/ui/README.md

     planByTitle: (title) ->
       css: ".plan label[data-title='#{title}']"
   ```

+  Note that `loadingState` is an element whose locator that will [default to `css: '.is-loading'`](https://github.com/openstax/tutor-js/blob/master/test-integration/helpers/ui/test-element.coffee#L8-L10).
+Here in this example, the calendar has a custom loading indicator (not `.is-loading`, `.calendar-loading`).

 3. Create a new helper class that extends `TestHelper` and provide default options to the base constructor